Studying Dutch in the UK

 There are various options to study Dutch in the UK:

 In Flanders House London, Dutch language lessons for children (4-12 year old) are organised on Saturday mornings.
 In two different age groups the teachers are working on high level learning and improving of the Dutch language, as well as focusing on a range of Flemish/Dutch cultural themes and festivities.
-If you would be interested in this offer, you can contact teachers Marietje Janssens (email@example.com) en Hanne Schulpe (firstname.lastname@example.org).
+If you would be interested in this offer, you can contact teachers Hanne Van Hirtum (email@example.com) en Hanne Schulpe (firstname.lastname@example.org).

 Furthermore there are many schools where Dutch is taught, and you can also choose to learn Dutch in private.
-For contact details for schools and private tutors, we would like to refer to the information provided on the website of the Embassy of the Netherlands:
+For contact details for schools and private tutors, we would like to refer to the information provided on the following website:

 There are also three universities in the UK that offer courses and degrees in the Dutch language, which also offer courses on society, history, arts and culture in the Low Countries: